jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. `cd hello-app`
 1. `kubectl apply -f  hello-client.yaml -n team2` Lets also deploy another set of our client Pods to the team2 namespace
 1. `kubectl logs deployment/hello-client-allowed -n team2` As you can see both the allowed
-1. `kubectl logs deployment/hello-client-bocked -n team2` And the 'blocked' Pods can contact our server pods from other Namespaces by default as well.
+1. `kubectl logs deployment/hello-client-blocked -n team2` And the 'blocked' Pods can contact our server pods from other Namespaces by default as well.

 There are two common ways to write NetworkPolicies to allow/deny traffic - against labels and against namespaces.
 And you can actually combine the two now as well.
 Let's start with namespaces:
 1. `cd ..`
-1. `cat network-policy-namespace.yaml` As you can see here we are saying we are allowing traffic from Pods within the namespace team1 to Pods with the label app set to hello-server (implicity also in the Namespace team1 where we are deploying the NetworkPolicy).
+1. `cat network-policy-namespace.yaml` As you can see here we are saying we are allowing traffic from Pods within the namespace team1 to Pods with the label app set to hello-server (implicitly also in the Namespace team1 where we are deploying the NetworkPolicy).
 1. `kubectl apply -f network-policy-namespace.yaml -n team1` Lets apply that NetworkPolicy
 1. `kubectl logs deployment/hello-client-allowed -n team1` and `kubectl logs deployment/hello-client-blocked -n team1` both of our Pods in team1 can reach the server
 1. `cd hello-app`
-1. `kubectl logs deployment/hello-client-allowed -n team2` and `kubectl logs deployment/hello-client-bocked -n team2` but neither of our Pods in team2 can anymore
+1. `kubectl logs deployment/hello-client-allowed -n team2` and `kubectl logs deployment/hello-client-blocked -n team2` but neither of our Pods in team2 can anymore

 Now let's try it with labels - which is better for restricting traffic within a Namespace to least privilege:
 1. `cat network-policy-label.yaml` As you can see here we are saying we are allowing traffic from Pods with the label app set to hello to Pods with the label app set to hello-server.